learn-academy-2023-charlie/week-1-assessment-haliespaige/interview-questions.md

 1. Higher Order Functions: A function that can have other functions as parameters and/or returns a function

-2. Jest: JS testing framework -  I still don't really get it
+2. Jest: JS testing framework -  Software where you can write tests that automatically run your code and check that it is working

 3. Objects: A variable that can contain many properties with many values